alexandrnikitin/CircuitBreaker.Net/README.md

 # CircuitBreaker.Net
-Circuit Breaker pattern implementation for .NET.
-More info about the pattern [on MSDN.](https://msdn.microsoft.com/en-us/library/dn589784.aspx)
+`CircuitBreaker.Net` is an implementation of the Circuit Breaker pattern for .NET.
+This pattern can improve the stability and resiliency of your application, especially in SOAP, microservices and distributed environments.
+You can read about the pattern [on MSDN][MSDN] or from [Martin Fowler][fowler].

 ## Install